 If itâ€™s any consolation, I couldnâ€™t have afforded me when I got married.
 The good news is thereâ€™s a wedding photographer out there for everyone; you just have to find the one thatâ€™s right for you and your budget.

-All images by Julia Boggio Photography
+- Photography: Julia Boggio Photography